Joining Year 7

-Welcome to our Year 6 information to support you in joining Shoeburyness High School.
+Welcome to our information to support you in joining Shoeburyness High School in Year 7.

 We are currently updating this information but please take a look at these resources to become familiar with the surroundings, support, expectations and procedures.

 Summer School Sign Up - Deadline 16th June 2021